gengwg/sysprogram/README.md

 user-level threading, N:1 threading. a process with N threads will map to a single kernel process. this model cannot utilize multiple processors and thus is unable to provide true parallelism.

+## Chapter 8 File and Directory Management

+Linux currently defines 4 extended attribute namespaces:

+* system

+the system namespace is used to implement kernel features that utilize extended attributes, such as access control lists ACLs. whether a user can read or write to these attributes depends on the security module in place.

+* security

+the security namespace is used to implement  security modules, such as SELinux.

+* trusted

+stores restricted information in userspace. only processes with `CAP_SYS_ADMIN` capability can read or write to these atributes

+* user

+standard namespace for regular processes. kernel control access to this namespace via the normal file permission bits. you can assign xattr in the user name space only to regular files, not to symbolic links or device files. designing a user space application that uses xatt, this is it.